F-liiga (women)

 F-liiga is the highest-tier of floorball for women in Finland.
 The league was founded as Salibandyn naisten SM-sarja in 1988.

 The league consists of 12 teams.
 The champion of the league is eligible to compete at the Champions Cup.

-The most successful team in the league, with ten titles and the current champion of the 2024–25 season, is Classic.
+The most successful team in the league, with ten titles is Classic.
+The current champion from the 2025–26 season is the TPS, who claimed their fourth title.

 Format

 Regular season

 In the regular season, which takes place approximately from September to March, all teams play each other twice (a total of 22 rounds).

 Playoffs

-The top eight teams from the regular season play for the Finnish championship, in playoffs that starts around March and culminates in April.
+The top eight teams from the regular season play for the Finnish championship, in playoffs that start around March and culminate in April.
 For quarterfinals, the top three teams from the regular season successively choose their quarterfinal opponents from the four remaining teams.
 The semifinal pairings are determined by the regular season standings.
 The quarterfinals and semifinals are in best-of-five format.
 The finals is played in best-of-seven format.
 The losing semifinalists play a single match for the bronze medal.